isc-projects/bind9/doc/arm/reference.rst

     :any:`trust-anchors`
         Defines DNSSEC trust anchors: if used with the ``initial-key`` or ``initial-ds`` keyword, trust anchors are kept up-to-date using :rfc:`5011` trust anchor maintenance; if used with ``static-key`` or ``static-ds``, keys are permanent.

-    :any:`managed-keys`
-        Is identical to :any:`trust-anchors`; this option is deprecated in favor of :any:`trust-anchors` with the ``initial-key`` keyword, and may be removed in a future release.

-    :any:`trusted-keys`
-        Defines permanent trusted DNSSEC keys; this option is deprecated in favor of :any:`trust-anchors` with the ``static-key`` keyword, and may be removed in a future release.

     :any:`view`
         Defines a view.